 If you currently own a dental practice, consider the possibility of selling.
 The reason being now is a great time to prepare to sell.
 The first step to selling is obtaining a business valuation.
 Over the past few years, I have provided business valuations for several dental practices across the country.
 Below are some of the key factors used in valuing a dental practice.
 Keep in mind that the factors listed below are only a guide.

 Market Multiples for a Dental Practice:

 - 46.0 – 67.0% of annual sales, includes inventory

 - 1.0 – 2.0x Sellers Discretionary Earnings, includes inventory

 - 1.8x – 2.7x EBITDA, includes inventory

 There are countless factors to take into consideration, but this will provide you with the basis of what your company is worth.
-If you are searching for a more extensive valuation, reach out to a valuation professional like myself.
+If you are searching for a more extensive valuation, reach out to a valuation professional like Peak.

 With a clearer understanding of what your business is worth, you can begin taking steps to increase the value of your Dental Practice business.
 I will touch on 4 ways in which you can increase the value of your business.

 A patient referral program is a marketing system designed for providers who recognize that new patients are vital to growing their practice.
 Programs vary widely from practice to practice, but the ultimate goal it to motivate current patients to reach out to friends and family, etc. Oftentimes, a dental practice will provide gratuities in the form of sweepstakes, gift cards, or discounts off future service.
 An established referral program will lead to an increase in revenue.
 In addition, a referral program shows potential buyers that there is a marketing plan in place and a loyal customer base.